input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 ## Founding and IOG organization

 The project to create Cardano was initiated by a group of cryptocurrency enthusiasts, investors, and entrepreneurs concentrated in Asia at the end of 2014.
 Charles Hoskinson and Jeremy Wood founded Input Output (initially, IOHK) to design and implement Cardano.
 In addition, the Cardano Foundation was set up to oversee and supervise the development of Cardano and to act as an advocate for its users.
 The foundation is based in Switzerland.
 A third entity, Emurgo, was created to pursue commercial activities on behalf of the ecosystem and community.
-The three entities have separate ownerships and leadership.
+The three entities have separate ownership and leadership.

 The Cardano blockchain and ada, its founding native cryptocurrency, was launched in 2017 and established itself as one of the leading blockchains.